Neetre/Search_engine/README.md

 ## Requirements

-Make sure to have installed Redis on your machine
+Make sure to have installed Redis on your machine.

 python >= 3.9